PeggyJV/steward/docs/03-TheOrchestrator.md

 ```

 To confirm it works, check your keystore directory for a file with the key name you provided.

+### Registering Delegate keys

+Before these keys can be used in Sommelier they need to be registered as delegate keys for your validator node.
+You can find the steps to do this in the [Sommelier installation instructions](https://github.com/PeggyJV/sommelier#installation).

 ### Configuration